Skip to content

 Michael Arhin-Acquaah

-Ex-service user, neurodivergent Psychology student, determined to amplify the voices of those impacted by such a crucial and important trust.
+Ex-service user, neurodivergent Psychology graduate, determined to amplify the voices of those impacted by such a crucial and important trust.

 Political Party: None